dbrennand/virustotal-python/README.md

 pprint(resp.json())
 ```

+## Running tests

+To run the tests, perform the following steps:

+1. Ensure pytest is installed using: `pip install pytest`

+2. Export your API key to the environment variable `VIRUSTOTAL_API_KEY` (instructions above).

+3. From the root directory of the project run `pytest -s .\virustotal_python\tests.py`

 ## Changelog

 * 0.1.0 - Added support for the VirusTotal v3 API.
-Changed the library considerably (new usage, examples, tests etc).
+Changed the library considerably (new usage, examples, tests and more.)

 * 0.0.9 - Update dependencies for security vulnerability.